Box

 Why Do Printers Get Paper Jams?

 Before diving into solutions, it's helpful to understand what causes a paper jam in the first place.
-Whether you're dealing with a Canon printer paper jam, a Brother printer paper jam, or your HP printer paper jam notification keeps flashing—most issues stem from a few key issues:
+Whether you're dealing with a Canon printer paper jam, a Brother printer paper jam, or your HP printer paper jam notification keeps flashing, most issues happen due to the following reasons:

 Knowing the underlying cause can save you a lot of hassle and help you apply the right fix straight away.